Alex23Life/Python-project./README.md

 # Python-project.
  Learn foreign language or whatever you want with flash card program.

 This program let you learn new words from foreign language.
 In this case it is English to French.
-But it could be whatever you want.
 Click left button to skip word and show another one.
 If you would like to see translation again click button in the middle.
 And if you are sure you have learned the word, press button on the rignt to show new word and remove from list old one (the old word will no longer appear).